-1.4.10 Monterey County Rail Extension
+1.4.11 Monterey County Rail Extension

 Previously called the Capitol Corridor Extension to Salinas, the Monterey County Rail Extension will extend passenger rail service from Santa Clara County south to Salinas, approximately 68 miles.
 Three phases are proposed, starting with the Kick Start Phase and followed by two phases for construction of the Pajaro/Watsonville Multimodal Transit Hub (a connection point for Santa Cruz County) and the Castroville Multimodal Station (a connection point for Monterey Peninsula).
-Implementation of the Kick Start Phase started in 2018, and the first step of three (Salinas Station: Lincoln Avenue Extension, circulation, and parking improvements) is nearly completed.
-This phase involves improvements to the existing Salinas train station, construction of a new train layover facility, and track improvements in Gilroy (TAMC 2018, 2020).
+Implementation of the Kick Start Phase is underway with construction scheduled to start in 2019.
+This phase involves improvements to the existing Salinas train station, construction of a new train layover facility, and track improvements in Gilroy (Transportation Agency for Monterey County 2018a, 2018b).